dhis2/wow-backend/guides/code_formatting_v2.md

     git config core.hooksPath .git/hooks

+**Note:** If your commit hook fails to run in IntelliJ and gives this error message: `.git/hooks/pre-commit: line 11: mvn: command not found`, this means IntelliJ does not have the same PATH as you do in your terminal, and you need to tell IntelliJ what your path is.
+You can do this by running this command on the command line, and copy it into the ../.git/hooks/pre-commit file:
+'echo $PATH' paste that content rigth above line 10 in the pre-commit, 'cd ./dhis-2; mvn spotless:check'

 ### Step 2: Commit your code

 When committing your code, Spotless will check the format of the staged files, using the current DHIS2 Eclipse formatting rules: